ManMetGames/ProgrammingEssentials/docs/Lessons/getting_started.md

 <br>
 <h2>Writing Code</h2>
 We're going to write some simple code to get used to using Processing, and build up the start of a simple game of Snake.
-Copy and paste the code below into Processing and run it.
+Copy and paste the code below into Processing and run it by pressing the play button.

 {% highlight java %}
 //setup